Shuijing725/Dragon_Wayfinding/README.md

 pip install -e .
 pip install packaging==21.3
 ```
-8. (For baseline landmark recognition and environment description) Install Detic object detector following [this link](https://github.com/facebookresearch/Detic)
+7. (For baseline landmark recognition and environment description) Install Detic object detector following [this link](https://github.com/facebookresearch/Detic)
-9. (For VQA) Install ViLT following [this link](https://github.com/dandelin/ViLT?tab=readme-ov-file)
+8. (For VQA) Install ViLT following [this link](https://github.com/dandelin/ViLT?tab=readme-ov-file)
-10. If you want to use our pretrained models, download them from [here](https://drive.google.com/drive/folders/1vmfiVmH2krR42z5066ScQy2LA5gTibLF?usp=sharing), create a folder named `pretrained_models/` in root, and place all models in the folder.
+9. If you want to use our pretrained models, download them from [here](https://drive.google.com/drive/folders/1vmfiVmH2krR42z5066ScQy2LA5gTibLF?usp=sharing), create a folder named `pretrained_models/` in root, and place all models in the folder.
-11. Connect the robot and host computer to the same WiFi network.
+10. Connect the robot and host computer to the same WiFi network.
 In `tb2.bash`, change `ROS_MASTER` to the IP address of the robot, change `ROS_IP` to the IP address of the host computer.
-## Overview
-This repository is organized in five parts:
-- `image_caption/` folder contains the code for object detector, which is used for environment description and baseline landmark recognition.
-- `NLU/` folder contains the code for natural language understanding module.
-- `semantic_map/` folder contains the code for CLIP.
-- `speech_to_text/` contains the code for speech-to-text transcription with OpenAI Whisper.
-- `VQA/` contains code for visual question answering module.

-In most folders, we also provide scripts to unit test each module with and without ROS.
-See testing files that end with "unit_test_ros.py" and "unit_test.py".

 ------

 ## Run the code
 ### Training and Preparation
 1. Create a map of the real environment using SLAM.
 For reference, the map used in our paper are in [`semantic_maps/metric_maps`](https://github.com/Shuijing725/dragon_wayfindng/tree/main/semantic_map/metric_maps).

    a. **[Turtlebot]** Launch the mobile base:
       ```
       source catkin_ws/devel/setup.bash